shanonbeary/PaymentGateway/README.md

 You should now be able to access the Payment Gateway endpoints at http://localhost:5233 (or https://localhost:7162 for HTTPS) to open swagger documentation.

 5. **Run the tests** <br>
-   This will run all test projects in the solution.

-Note: If you want to run a specific test project, navigate to the test project directory and run the dotnet test command.
+   This will run all test projects in the solution. <br> **_Note:_** If you want to run a specific test project, navigate to the test project directory and run the dotnet test command.

 ```
 dotnet test